 These are not the same as regular blinds and have a design similar to that of honeycomb, which helps trap the air near your windows.
 Keep in mind that there are different styles of cellular shading which will provide different levels of window insulation, determine what’s right for you and your budget before heading out to make your purchase.

 The best way to keep your AC in top condition and running smoothly is to ensure that your AC maintenance is up to date.
 It’s a surefire way to ensure that your monthly energy bills don’t skyrocket.
-The professionals at Art Plumbing, AC & Electric will ensure that your coils are perfect, your filter is flawless and that your thermostat is in tip-top condition.
+The professionals at Art Plumbing, Air Conditioning & Electric will ensure that your coils are perfect, your filter is flawless and that your thermostat is in tip-top condition.

 As we all know, hot air rises.
 If you’re living in a two-story home, try to avoid being upstairs as much as possible.
 By sticking to the lower level of your home, you won’t need to constantly adjust your thermostat to help keep you comfortable.
 The upstairs rooms will be warmer than downstairs meaning your AC will keep running to help keep you cool up there.